ai-se/leaner/README.md

 -- _Oliver Wendell Holmes Jr._

 LEANER is the least Python I can write to illustrate the most about data mining.
-Turns out, after decades of writing data miners, the great secret can now be revealed.
-Data mining is easy, if you follow three simple rules:
+After decades of data mining research, the great secrets can now be revealed.
+Data miners are software and good data miners need to be written and maintained by good software engineers.
+Also, data mining is easy if you follow three simple rules:

 1. Find some crap;
 2. Cut the crap;
 3. Go to step 1.

 LEANER needs a standard UNIX environment (with git, make, python 2.7+, etc).
 To install and test, use the following.

 ```